fenago/machine-learning-essentials-module1/lab_guides/lab_9.md

 Lab 9: Aggregating Pandas DataFrames
 =====================================

-In this lab, we will continue our discussion of data wrangling by addressing the enrichment and aggregation of data.
-This includes essential skills, such as merging dataframes, creating new columns, performing window calculations, and aggregating by group membership.
-Calculating aggregations and summaries will help us draw conclusions about our data.

-We will also take a look at the additional functionality `pandas` has for working with time series data, beyond the time series slicing we introduced in previous labs, including how we can roll up the data with aggregation and select it based on the time of day.

 The following topics will be covered in this lab:

 -   Performing database-style operations on DataFrames